Exercise after pregnancy: How to get started

-Exercise after pregnancy might not be easy — but it can do wonders for your well-being, as well as give you the energy you need to care for your newborn.
+Exercise after pregnancy might not be easy — but it can do wonders for your well-being, and give you the energy you need to care for your newborn.

 See more In-depth

 - Physical Activity Guidelines for Americans.
 2nd ed.
 U.S. Department of Health and Human Services. https://health.gov/paguidelines/second-edition.
 Accessed June 17, 2019.

 - Frequently asked questions.
 Labor, delivery and postpartum care FAQ 131.
 Exercise after pregnancy.
 American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Exercise-After-Pregnancy.
 Accessed June 22, 2019.